 Rational buying motives

-- Make the task working easier: Faster, safer, higher quality, long using lifetime, better experiences, more energy, etc.
+- Work better: Faster, safer, higher quality, long using lifetime, better experiences, more energy, etc.

 - Save money: Get a discount, give high product value, include future investment, and get risk reduction.

-- Bring benefits for the family: More comfortable, memory saving, education support, better living style.
+- Bring benefits for the family: Better home, more comfortable, memory saving, education support, better living style.

-- Get smarter: Provide knowledge, and new skills, maximize productivity, give advice, and solutions.
+- Get smarter: Provide knowledge, new skills, maximize productivity, give advice, and solutions.